vishnuprasadmaruthi/Music-and-Podcast-Player/README.md

      .map(res=> res.json());
   }

-# SearchMuzik by Artist, Track, Album
+# Search music by Artist, Track, Album
 /*
 * This function lets you search  Artist, Track, Album on click of Respective tabs */